personium/ansible/all-in-one/README.md

-# 1-server unit setup with Ansible
+# all-in-one unit setup with Ansible
 ---------------------------------------

 ## Overview
-The purpose of this document is to explain explicitly how to construct Personium unit on 1 server using Ansible.
+The purpose of this document is to explain explicitly how to construct Personium unit on all-in-one using Ansible.
 This ansible is checking the operation with Personium version 1.5.2 later and CentOS 7.2.

 ## Server setup :white_check_mark: